 – Irene Adler (“Sherlock” BBC)

 The forceful nature of the Killer Whale is just that: a force of nature.
 And while tremendously powerful, like any natural disaster, an intense amount of destruction often occurs.
-To put it bluntly—they would—Killer Whales can be emotionally insensitive control freaks.
+To put it bluntly—they would—at their worst, Killer Whales are emotionally insensitive control freaks.
 However, not in the cold, indifferent way that is commonly associated with NTs.
-In fact, Killer Whales might be too intense, the ambition to achieve their desired end becoming so strong that they begin to disregard and trample over the very allies helping them reach that goal.
+In fact, Killer Whales might be too intense, the ambition to achieve their desired end becoming so strong that they begin to disregard the very allies helping them reach that goal.
 The same analytical prowess that enables them to make objective strategic decisions, like putting soldiers’ lives at risk for the greater good of winning a war, can also twist and deform, causing a Killer Whale to start viewing people not as human beings, but as mere tools, the sole purpose of which is to be available for their convenient use.
 Understandably, this behavior can cause them to alienate friends, employees, and even family members.
 Never one to be unsuccessful at anything—including relationships—Killer Whales will work to mend the bonds they have broken.
 Unfortunately, this frequently leads to them adding more fuel to the fire, as their controlling, albeit well-intentioned, pleas come off more as manipulative power plays than expressions of remorse.
-Mature Killer Whales come to learn that, no matter how hard you try, you can’t force a person to feel anything.
+However, mature Killer Whales come to learn that you can’t force a person to feel anything.
 And for the lucky people that are wise enough—and brave enough—to see past the Killer Whale’s surface aggression, they will find no friend more loyal, no lover more affectionate, and no opinion more truthful.

 The Cynical Pragmatist

 No public man in these islands ever believes that the Bible means what it says: he is always convinced that it says what he means.